Skip to content

 How It Works

-The following is a technical explanation of the economic incentives that allow DVD, a decentralized stablecoin, to exist and maintain its $1 peg.
+The following is a technical explanation of the economic incentives that allow DVD, a decentralized stablecoin, to exist and maintain its target peg.
 The other sections may be more helpful to a person who only wishes to use the protocol.

 How Vaults work